 One option is to use an airport shuttle — a shared van or bus service that runs at scheduled times between the airport and your hotel.
 We’ve listed shuttle information and (when available) any airport shuttle discounts and coupons we are aware of below.

 In addition to the fees listed below, be sure to budget for a standard tip of $1 or more for each item of baggage handled by the driver.

 Prices below are subject to change at any time.

-Unfortunately, Mears can be slow, since you will have to wait for the shuttle (which is often a big bus) to pick up numerous passengers and take them to their individual hotels.
+Unfortunately, Mears can be slow, since you will have to wait for the shuttle (which is usually a big bus, but can be a smaller vehicle if there aren’t many people going to the same resort area) to pick up numerous passengers and take them to their individual hotels.
 Allow about 90 minutes from the time you get off the plane until you arrive at your hotel.
 (Direct driving time is 20-30 minutes.)

 For parties of four or more, a towncar or limo transfer usually costs about the same or less and is much more luxurious and convenient.

 If you’re planning to go straight from the Orlando airport to Port Canaveral to start a Disney Cruise (or want to go straight to the airport after a cruise), a great shared shuttle option is Happy Limo’s Port Canaveral shuttle.
-It offers door-to-door service using comfortable touring coaches, just like Disney’s Magical Express, for less than half the price!
+It offers door-to-door service using comfortable touring coaches, for less than half the price!
 Mention MouseSavers and Happy Limo will waive the booking fees!

 For a Disneyland trip, your shuttle selection partly depends on the airport you select.

 - Between Los Angeles International Airport (LAX) and Disneyland, the trip takes about 45-60 minutes, depending on traffic.